aiman-al-masoud/deixiscript/docs/notes/notes.md

 interrogative sell { sell returns sold of house. }

+# add numbers to noun-phrase
+# add "next"/"previous" special keywords to noun-phrase

+increment covers the next 3 instructions increment is the next 3 instructions

 # grammar

 work on a framework to define complement-related syntax/morphology across different languages using a basic set of "'case' markers" that can be used to extract info back from the parsed AST independently of syntax.